 Experimenting in the kitchen is one way of sharpening your culinary skills and widening your culinary arsenal.
-That is why we are more than confident that the information we have shared with you will help you become a better home cook.
+That is why we are more than confident that the information we have shared will help you become a better home made.

-So I guess you are now more confident in trying out our Tacos in Fried Rice so that you can impress your loved ones with a unique offering.
-Till next time and happy cooking!
+So I guess you are now more confident in trying out our Chao Fan Tacos so that you can impress your loved ones with a unique offering.
+Till next time and happy kitchen moments!

 For more delicious recipe, visit Eat Like Pinoy!

 - 1 teaspoon Taco mix seasoning melted